rioos2/poochi/README.md

 ## Build process

-Rio Advancement is using the [gitpackager](https://gitlab.com/rioos/gitpackager) to automate the release tasks for every release.
-When the release manager starts the release process, a couple of important things for gitpackager will be done:
+Rio Advancement is using the [poochi](https://gitlab.com/rioos/poochi) to automate the release tasks for every release.
+When the release manager starts the release process, a couple of important things for poochi will be done:

 1. All remotes of the project will be synced
-2. A specific Git tag will be created and synced to gitpackager repositories
+2. A specific Git tag will be created and synced to poochi repositories

-When the gitpackager repository on [build.rioos.xyz](build.rioos.xyz) gets updated, GitLab CI build gets triggered.
+When the poochi repository on [build.rioos.xyz](build.rioos.xyz) gets updated, GitLab CI build gets triggered.

-The specific steps can be seen in `.gitlab-ci.yml` file in gitpackager repository.
+The specific steps can be seen in `.gitlab-ci.yml` file in poochi repository.
 The builds are executed on all platforms at the same time.

-During the build, gitpackager will pull external libraries from their source locations and Rio/OS components like nilavu, beedi, aran.
+During the build, poochi will pull external libraries from their source locations and Rio/OS components like nilavu, beedi, aran.

 Once the build completes and the .deb or .rpm packages, containers are built, depending on the build type package will be pushed to [get.rioos.xyz](get.rioos.xyz) and [regstry.rioos.xyz](registry.rioos.xyz).